jendave/roll-table-importer/README.md

 91-100 Maze ### A maze description.
 ```

 Multiple tables can be part of a collection and will be placed in a folder.
-Put the name of the folder separately on the first line.
+Put the name of the folder separately on the first line and paste into the textbox.

 ```txt
 Random Dungeons